ChloeL19/DafnyBench/tasks/fill_body/README.md

 Task description: fill in the algorithm and supporting annotations such that the provided formal specification verifies.
-Note the formal spec may rely on helper functions in its expression.
+Note the formal spec may rely on helper functions in its expression, and the LLM will need to create suitable ones on its own if necessary.